hurjunhwa/hurjunhwa.github.io/_posts/2022-09-14-rs_surrounddepth.markdown

 venue: "NeurIPS"
 ---

-Our voxel-based approach to surround-view depth estimation that improves metric-scale depth accuracy and can synthesize a depth map at arbitrary rotated views.
+Our voxel-based approach to surround-view depth estimation improves metric-scale depth accuracy and can synthesize a depth map at arbitrary rotated views.